7 questions every nanny should ask during an interview

 If they've worked with a nanny before, what did the family like or dislike about the previous person or having a nanny in general?
 This shouldn't turn into a gossip-fest.
 You're just trying to learn what the pain points were.

-According to career coach Kolby Goodman, of TheJobHuntr.com, this question will help you determine which characteristics are most important to the potential employer, and will in turn allow you to better position yourself to get the job.
-“Was the last nanny unreliable and always late?
-Focus on your punctuality,” she says.
+According to career coach Kolby Goodman, of TheJobHuntr.com, this question will help you determine which characteristics are most important to the potential employer and will in turn allow you to better position yourself to get the job.
+“Was the last nanny unreliable and always late?"
+Goodman says.
+"Focus on your punctuality."

-And ask how that schedule may change.
-Is the spring a busy time for the mom's company, so she may need to work longer hours?
+- Is spring a busy time for the mom's company, so she may need to work longer hours?

-Hillen says it’s important to find out exactly who the responsible party is, so that you aren’t receiving conflicting instructions from different parents, or others involved in household management.
+Hillen says it’s important to find out exactly who the responsible party is so that you aren’t receiving conflicting instructions from different parents, or others involved in household management.

 And how should you be interacting with that style?
-You don’t want to find out too late that the family expects you to let the child “cry it out”, if that goes against your personal child care beliefs.
+You don’t want to find out too late that the family expects you to let the child “cry it out,” if that goes against your personal child care beliefs.
 Consequently, a nanny who is used to having more control might feel uncomfortable in a situation where the child has more leeway to make decisions.
-Finding out the family’s general outlook on parenting philosophies and discipline styles can help you decide whether the job will be a good match.
+Finding out the family’s general parenting philosophies and discipline styles can help you decide whether the job will be a good match.

 Interviews are the best way to get a real feel for the position and family dynamics.
-Take the time during the interview to make sure you're comfortable with the details of a job, so that you can accept it with full confidence.
+Take the time during the interview to make sure you're comfortable with the details of a job so that you can accept it with full confidence.